mstksg/inCode/copy/entries/duet.md

 We also use `P.focus :: Lens' (P.PointedList a) a`, a lens that the *pointedlist* library provides to the current "focus" of the `PointedList`.

-Note that most of this usage of lens with state is not exactly necessary (we can manually use `modify`, `gets`, etc. instead of lenses and operators), but it does make things a bit more convenient to write.
+Again, this usage of lens with `MonadState` is not exactly necessary (we can manually use `modify`, `gets`, etc. instead of lenses and operators), but it does make things a bit more convenient to write.

 #### GADT Property